The Magazine of Backcountry Hunters & Anglers

 The Sportsmen’s Voice for Our Wild Public Lands, Waters and Wildlife

 Tell us about wild places and wild animals.
 Tell us about adventure and getting there on foot.
-Tell us adversity and triumph.
+Tell us of adversity and triumph.
 Tell us about loss and learning.
 Tell us about scouting and shooting practice.
 Tell us about friends, family and good dogs.
 Be creative and speak to the universals of the backcountry experience and tradition.
 We are looking for humor, honesty and reflection.
 Make it simple, but significant.

 Conservation News – What is going on in the world of conservation?
 Is a resource being threatened?
 Did hunters and/or anglers just win a major legal battle in your area?
 Is there a new trend BHA should know about?
 Keep us and our membership informed.

 300 – 1000 words

 Opinion – Part of what makes BHA great is the diversity of opinions within our ranks.
 Tell us how you feel about a particular issue.
 Tell us about a time when you had to make a tough ethical decision in the field.
 Express yourself and contribute to the conservation conversation.
 (We typically publish only one per issue.)

 Your Backcountry – In every issue we feature a specific place or region of particular, timely concern.
 It can be a river with an impending mine under construction at its headwaters.
 It can be a mountain under consideration for wilderness area designation.

-400 – 700 words
+600 – 1200 words

 Public Land Owner – This ever-evolving page generally speaks to the sense of ownership and stewardship we hold for our public lands.
 Sometimes that’s celebrating a certain special area, sometimes it’s detailing the differences between our system of land management and that of other countries.

-400 – 700 words
+600 – 1500 words

 Instructional – True outdoorsmen and outdoorswomen never stop learning and improving their woodcraft.
 If you have a good trick, life hack or useful bit of advice that our readers would find useful, send a query our way.

-200 – 400-word anecdotal introduction, followed by 3-5, 50-word points illustrated by photos
+200 – 400-word anecdotal introduction, followed by 3-5, 50-word bullet points, illustrated by photos.

-1000 – 2000 words
+1000 – 3000 words with compelling photography

 Stories with high-resolution photos are much more likely to run, especially in the case of features.
 Please send photos in a Dropbox folder for easy filing.
 Don’t be afraid to have a friend read, edit and/or critique your writing before submitting.
 We receive a high volume of submissions so only the most polished and creative pieces make it to publication.
 We are excited to hear about your adventures in the backcountry!